 - Weight: 658g

-The Trailseeker is a well-built and design pair, with a durable magnesium alloy shell that’s both lightweight and sturdy.
+The Trailseeker is a well-built and designed pair, with a durable magnesium alloy shell that’s both lightweight and sturdy.
 There’s also a rubber green casing that both helps with grip and absorbs some of the shock from impacts.
 To top it all off, it’s even waterproof.

-The image quality of these binoculars are also top notch.
+The image quality of these binoculars is also top notch.
 They can produce crisp and clear images, with a good amount of brightness.
 Their low light performance is also decent, and is a leg up from cheaper brands.
 The only drawback is that the image tends to blur around the edges of your field of view, but it’s not too apparent to the point that it’s distracting.